Stapleton Crutchfield: Civil War

 After Virginia's declaration of secession, Crutchfield became a drillmaster at the University of Virginia.
 On July 7, 1861, Crutchfield accepted an appointment as major in the 9th and began training troops on Craney Island, near his grandfather's heroics, but which proved to be mostly garrisoning artillery batteries protecting the Hampton Roads area.
 During the reorganization following the First Battle of Manassas, Crutchfield secured a transfer (with the same rank) for more active campaigning with the 58th Virginia Infantry Regiments, eventually being promoted to lieutenant colonel, but failed to win re-election on May 1, 1862.
-Crutchfield had been elected colonel of the 16th Virginia Infantry in early 1862, but declined the position due to health reasons.
+Crutchfield had been elected colonel of the 16th Virginia Infantry in early 1862, but declined the position for health reasons.

-Instead, on May 5, 1862, Crutchfield became a colonel and Stonewall Jackson’s chief of artillery.
+Instead, on May 5, 1862, Crutchfield became a colonel and Stonewall Jackson's chief of artillery.
 Jackson's Valley Campaign had begun on April 21, 1862.
 On May 23, he hurried guns to the front in the Battle of Front Royal, but they were able to do little with the available ordnance.
 Crutchfield saw service at the First Battle of Winchester on May 25, 1862, including carrying orders to Maj.
 Gen. Richard S. Ewell.
 He and his assistant, Edward Willis, were briefly captured on June 8, when a Federal raiding party got into the rear of the Confederate position at Port Republic.
 Lt.
 Col. Crutchfield was back on duty the next day at the Battle of Port Republic, directing the guns, having escaped during a melee between his captors and troops from the 37th Virginia Infantry.

 Crutchfield participated in the Seven Days Battles with Jackson's command.
-His artillery was at the head of Jackson’s column at the Battle of White Oak Swamp.
+His artillery was at the head of Jackson's column at the Battle of White Oak Swamp.
 The fire of his guns drove off federal gunners, permitting the Confederate infantry to cross the swamp, briefly.
 Union reinforcements, however, forced the Confederates to withdraw.

 Crutchfield then served under Jackson at the Battle of Cedar Mountain, the Second Battle of Bull Run, the Battle of Antietam and the Battle of Fredericksburg.

-Crutchfield commanded the artillery reserve of Jackson’s corps at the Battle of Chancellorsville.
-He was wounded on May 2, 1863 when he brought up guns to fire on the Union batteries at Hazel Grove, losing a leg as a result.
+Crutchfield commanded the artillery reserve of Jackson's corps at the Battle of Chancellorsville.
+He was wounded on May 2, 1863, when he brought up guns to fire on the Union batteries at Hazel Grove, losing a leg as a result.
 He was in an ambulance when Jackson, wounded by his own men, was placed in it too.
-At one point Jackson had the ambulance halted to ease his companion’s pain.
+At one point Jackson had the ambulance halted to ease his companion's pain.